 Between her hot boyfriend, the sudden fame, and the free couture, Sterling should be living the dream.
 The only problem is Sterling is no longer sure whose dream it is in Now and Forever (2014) by Susane Colasanti.

 Now and Forever is a bit like an exclusive trip behind the velvet rope; a look at exactly what being famous might mean.
 Unfortunately, unlike other titles in a similar ilk, this book fails to offer a nuanced picture instead focusing on the glitz and glamor.
 While Ethan does change as he gains fame throughout the story, the implications of that change or what caused it (privilege, growing up, celebrity in general) are never discussed anymore than Sterling’s own relationship with her fame by association.

 While this is a sweet romance, a lot of the story is spent on a bad relationship.
 Although this focus on the bad makes the second romance that much sweeter, it simultaneously raises questions about why the novel’s plot focuses where it does for so long.

 Like all of Colasanti’s heroines, Sterling is adorably romantic.
 While her absorption in Ethan’s world and identity are troubling, it is an issue that’s addressed before the story ends.

 Now and Forever is a must read for any readers who are super into the latest boy band or music in general.
 Bonus points for anyone who is a celebrity news junkie.

-Possible Pairings: Take a Bow by Elizabeth Eulberg, Where She Went by Gayle Forman, Reunited by Hilary Weisman Graham, To All the Boys I’ve Loved Before by Jenny Han, Open Road Summer by Emery Lord, Being Friends With Boys by Terra Elan McVoy, Famous in Love by Rebecca Serle
+Possible Pairings: Take a Bow by Elizabeth Eulberg, Where She Went by Gayle Forman, Reunited by Hilary Weisman Graham, To All the Boys I’ve Loved Before by Jenny Han, Open Road Summer by Emery Lord, Say You’ll Remember Me by Katie McGarry, Being Friends With Boys by Terra Elan McVoy, Famous in Love by Rebecca Serle